rpiboy-79/atlassianJiraConnector/readme.md

 - Unit Tests located under the ./tests folder.
 - Requires the VSCode Power Query SDK to run.
-- Updated the OOTB MSFT 'RunPQSDKTestSuites.ps1' to auto find the SDK exe.
 - Configuration paths are configured as relative paths, no updates should be required.
 - Update atlassianJiraConnector.parameterquery.pq with appropriate connection details for your instance of Jira.
+- Heavily enhanced and Updated the OOTB MSFT 'RunPQSDKTestSuites.ps1' to auto find the SDK exe, generate HTML results pages and additional arguements to allow full automation from build command.
+- Use VSCode tasks with dependent sequential tasks to set-up a fully automated CI/CD pipeline that includes ensuring the Reporting Dashboard/webservice is running.

 ## 📈 Performance Considerations